Khalid-212/RUD-LMS/README.md

 **App Folder** contains the store.js file which is the [redux](https://redux.js.org/) store used for state management

+**Files in the src folder** are all redux related files mainly slice files.

 **supabase.js** is a file with all the functions you will be using to perform and CRUD opration on the database.

 ## Running the project